 3 The source eNB makes decision based on MEASUREMENT REPORT and RRM information to hand off the UE.

 4 The source eNB issues a HANDOVER REQUEST message to the target eNB passing necessary information to prepare the HO at the target side (UE X2 signalling context reference at source eNB, UE S1 EPC signalling context reference, target cell ID, KeNB*, RRC context including the C-RNTI of the UE in the source eNB, AS-configuration, E-RAB context and physical layer ID of the source cell + short MAC-I for possible RLF recovery).
+The HANDOVER REQUEST message can also include an indicator to request DAPS Handover.
 UE X2 / UE S1 signalling references enable the target eNB to address the source eNB and the EPC.
 The E-RAB context includes necessary RNL and TNL addressing information, and QoS profiles of the E-RABs.

+Editor’s note: FFS if the DAPS Handover indicator is per E-RAB or per UE.